ericthewry/grademail-PO/README.md

 Where `email` is the email from which you wish to send your emails (currently only works for gmail), `text` is the file from which you wish to pull your canned response, and `labnumber` is the number of the lab.

 It will then prompt you for your email password.
+Once you input it, your emails will be sent.

 ## Development